shodanwashere/IoTDevice/README.md

 The **server** application, `iot-server`, is a program that allows multiple clients to connect simultaneously, maintains information about registered devices, domains and users, authenticates and identifies users and collects and shares information received by various clients in an organized and persistent way.

+## Security Mecanisms
+The system has also incorporated a number of security mechanisms.
+Here are the ones that have been currently implemented, and ones that will be set up for a future release:
+- [x] Communications between the client and the server now use SSL
+- [ ] Two Factor Authentication using Keypairs and pseudorandomcodes sent to user emails
+- [ ] `passwd` file encrypted using PBE-AES-128
+- [ ] More Robust Remote Testing using Client Integrity
+- [ ] End-to-End Message Confidentiality with Key Wrapping using PBE-AES-128 and RSA-2048

 ## Building
 This project uses Maven to build and is implemented using aggregation (multi-modules).
 Building is fairly simple: